-Policy Expectations Possible Evidence Evidence Provided the plan-making process.
-Policy F: Mixed planning use traveller sites (paras 16-18) Local planning authorities should consider, wherever possible, including traveller sites suitable for mixed residential and business uses, having regard to the safety and amenity of the occupants and neighbouring residents.
+Policy Expectations Possible Evidence Evidence Provided Policy F: Mixed planning use traveller sites (paras 16-18) Local planning authorities should consider, wherever possible, including traveller sites suitable for mixed residential and business uses, having regard to the safety and amenity of the occupants and neighbouring residents.
 Consideration of the need for sites for mixed residential and business use (having regard to safety and amenity of the occupants and neighbouring residents), or separate sites in close proximity to one another.
 N.B.
-Mixed use should not be permitted on rural exception sites Not relevant to basements policy.
-Policy G: Major development projects (para 19) Local planning authorities should work with the planning applicant and the affected traveller community to identify a site or sites suitable for relocation of the community if a major development proposal requires the permanent or temporary relocation of a traveller site.
+Mixed use should not be permitted on rural exception sites Policy G: Major development projects (para 19) Local planning authorities should work with the planning applicant and the affected traveller community to identify a site or sites suitable for relocation of the community if a major development proposal requires the permanent or temporary relocation of a traveller site.
 Where a major development proposal requires the permanent or temporary relocation of a traveller site, the identification of a site or sites suitable for re-location of the community.
-Not relevant to basements policy.